Customer Loyalty vs. Brand Loyalty: Why They Matter For Customer Retention and Repurchase Rates

 Brand loyalty, on the other hand, has very little to do with prices or money.
 Brand loyalty has everything to do with how consumers perceive your brand.
 This may be through promotional activities, reputation, or previous experiences with your company.
 Consumers are loyal to a brand because they believe you offer a better service and higher quality than anyone else.
 This happens regardless of pricing.

-This type of customer is also more likely to try out other products from the same brand.
+A brand-loyal customer is also more likely to try out other products from the brand.
 These products might even be slightly more expensive.
-However, consumers on the customer loyalty end of the spectrum will certainly shop around if your prices go up or if you stop sending a monthly newsletter.
+However, consumers on the customer loyalty end of the spectrum will certainly shop around if your prices go up to an unacceptable level or if you stop making efforts to engage them.

 All in all, customer and brand loyalty are equally important.
 Businesses should aim to target both by using different types of products in their range.
 By combining the two concepts in your marketing strategy, your revenue will rocket like never before.

-How are eCommerce businesses skyrocketing their repurchase rates?
-Learn how AI driven automated email marketing has helped a broad range of companies already.
+How are ecommerce businesses skyrocketing their repurchase rates?
+Learn how AI-driven automated email marketing has helped a broad range of companies.